 A pair of high-quality leather boots should last for a lifetime if you care for them properly.
 However, sometimes it’s almost impossible to avoid scrapping them.

-As a matter of fact, two years ago I bought a pair of leather boots which are extremely confortable and I can’t detach from them.
-It’s my favorite fall-winter footwear.
-But, after intense wearing, the toe side was scratched pretty badly and they look very worn and torn.
+Two years ago, I bought a pair of leather boots that are incredibly comfortable and I can’t put them down.
+My favorite fall-winter footwear.
+In spite of that, after intensive wearing, the toe side has been scratched pretty badly, and they look pretty worn and torn as well.

-Honestly, I didn’t want to give up wearing them because my soft leather boots are still wornable and cozy so, I try to restore them.
+Honestly, I didn’t want to give up wearing my soft leather boots since they are still wearable and cozy.

-Well, the good news is, there are a few things you can do to fix scuff and scratches on your leather shoes without having to replace them or take them to a cobbler.
+Well, the good news is, there are a few things you can do to fix scuffs and scratches on your leather shoes.
+This is without having to replace them or take them to a cobbler.
 However, the most appropriate treatment for your scraped leather boots depends on the severity of the damage.

-First step is to rub the soft cloth into the lanolin cream and then apply it to the scraped area on your leather boots.
-Start buffing the scrapes in the direction of the raised edges not against them.
+Using a soft cloth, rub the lanolin cream into the scraped area on your leather boots.
+Buff the scrapes in the direction of the raised edges, not against them.

-The second step is to watch if the leather turns darker because of the lanolin.
+In the second step, watch to see if the leather turns darker from the lanolin.
 If it does, you will have to apply the lanolin cream over the entire surface of your leather boots to blend it.

-- Apply a shoe wax into the scratched area filling the hole.
-Look for a soft wax.
-If you can’t find a soft wax, you can melt the wax you have by putting it in a spoon and heating the bottom of the spoon or microwaving the wax until it is soft and easier to work with.
+Fill the scratched area with shoe wax.
+Choose a soft wax.
+In the absence of soft wax, you can melt your wax by placing it in a spoon and heating the bottom of the spoon or by microwaving it.

-- The best way to apply is with your finger.
-Make sure that you work the wax into the hole and buff over the area to create a smooth surface.
+You should apply it with your finger.
+Work the wax into the hole and buff over the area to create a smooth finish.
 Some people prefer to burn away the excess wax, but buffing is a safer option if you are not comfortable with burning.

-- Take a leather maker and cover the area, especially the edges, so the repaired scratch looks seamless against the hole.
+Take a leather marker and cover the area, especially the edges.